WebOfTrustInfo/rwot3-sf/topics-and-advance-readings/identity-forking-and-federated-reputation.md

 5. Bob signs a message conferring the attestation upon Diana, and sends it to Alice.

-Note that Bob cannot simply use one of Alice&apos;s derived keypairs, per BIP 32 [3], for this purpose, because derived keys are recognizable based on knowledge of an ancestor public key.
+Note that Bob cannot simply issue the attestation to one of Alice&apos;s derived keypairs, per BIP 32 [3], in lieu of this procedure, because derived keys are recognizable based on knowledge of an ancestor public key.

 Verification
 ------------